ykkalexx/VB_CS4085_Assignment/README.md

 - Have the basic plugin structure set up
 - Plugin should register with 3ds Max
 - This output a textfile with the 3d Infornation
-- Add vertex normals export
+- Added vertex normals export
-- Add UV coordinates
+- Added UV coordinates
+- Added material information
+- Added object names and hierarchy

 To do :

-- Add material information
-- Add object names and hierarchy
-- Add error checking and progress feedback
 - Custom importer read file format and intrept the data to convert it into UE asset data
 - Find what UE5 Needs from a 3D model